Tarsal Tunnel Syndrome Treatment

 Manual therapy and mobilisation – improve ankle joint mechanics and reduce compressive forces

-Shockwave therapy – may help with associated tendon pain but not nerve compression itself
+Shockwave therapy – can help with associated tendon pain but not nerve compression itself

 Anti-inflammatory strategies – activity modification, strapping, and offloading

-Strengthening and mobility programs – calf and intrinsic foot exercises to improve stability
+Strengthening & mobility programs – calf and intrinsic foot exercises to improve stability

-Referral pathways – to orthopaedics or neurology if surgery or nerve testing is required, with surgical decompression considered in severe cases
+Referral pathways – to orthopaedics or neurology if surgery or nerve testing required (surgical decompression in severe cases)

 Symptoms